 OTA Payment Modifier Reduction

 AOTA posted a really great overview article of this issue.
 You’ll want to read this article to learn about how to implement the OTA modifier.
 Per AOTA, the final Medicare Rule is expected in November!
 Now is the time to start preparing for the cut and consider how this will impact the flow of your clinic.
-As a reminder, this payment cut only impacts Medicare Part B. Humana advantage and regular plans require use of the modifier but does not yet carry a payment reduction.
+As a reminder, this payment cut only impacts Medicare Part B. Humana advantage and regular plans requires use of the modifier but do not yet carry a payment reduction.